microsoft/CSA/ARM Templates/NestedTemplates/README.md

 |  vNETName | Name of the Virtual Network   | pocVNET    |
 | addressRange   | Address Range the the entire subnet | 10.0.0.0/16  |
 | subnets   | Array of subnets with their IP Range.
 The subnet range should be seperated from the IP Range with the \| deliminator | ["subnetA\|10.0.1.0/24","subnetB\|10.0.2.0/24","subnetC\|10.0.3.0/24"]  |

+### Output
+"vnetId": The resource id of the VNet created

 ### Sample Deployment